DevWhkang/beer-market/README.md

 Use the following open api to get data for the table: https://api.punkapi.com/v2/beers
 The api returns a list of Beer Objects.

+#### Styling

+* Use Styled Components to style your project
+* Ant Design should be used for basic components (https://ant.design/components/overview/)

 #### Required
 * Redirect users to ``/home`` when they first arrive